samuelmtimbo/unit/src/docs/evolution/README.md

 - Control (common, globally useful, flow control programming patterns)
 - Web (new Web APIs and components)
-- Node.js (lower level APIs unnavailable on the Web)
+- Node.js (lower level APIs unavailable on the Web)
 - System (allow the user to create and control sandboxed sub-systems)
 - Extension (complementary APIs only available to Web extensions)